-How refreshing it was to watch the democratic debate on CNN last night and see so many of those faces.
+How refreshing it was to watch the democratic debate on CNN last night and see so many of faces.
 White, Black, Latino and Asian; Men and Women; Straight and Gay; Young and Old, Progressives and Moderates.
 All vying to be the democratic nominee for President.
-You can agree or disagree with their politics, but you can’t deny that almost everyone in America could look at that stage last night and see someone they could personally identify with and that’s what makes America great.
+Now you can agree or disagree with their politics, but you can’t deny that almost everyone in America could look at that stage and see someone they could personally identify with and that’s what makes America great.
 We are a country of many different races, ethnicities, beliefs, religions, sexualities, economic levels and social beliefs, an incredible mosaic woven together to form very fabric of America.
 It was the founding fathers who imagined this America when declaring independence from British rule proudly stating:

 We hold these truths to be self-evident, that all men are created equal

 At the time it was more of an ideal than something that was practiced, there was still the little issues of slavery and displacing Native Americans from their home land, but it was an ideal never the less of what America could and should be.
 Today there are still those among us who would have you believe America was at its greatest when segregation was the rule of day, when opportunities for women in the workplace were far and few between, when being gay was meet with societal shame.
 That America is no more.
 America is changing, some may think not fast-enough, but it is changing.
 Evolving beyond its past prejudices.
 We are now the majority, we are the coalition of the righteous.
 It is why I believe you see individuals who turn a blind eye to alleged corruption by our current President and cling to his mantra of hate and division and a time when as a Americans we were less enlightened time fighting so hard now.
 They are afraid of the new America, unwilling to open themselves up to anyone or anything that is different from themselves and what they believe to be right.
 This is their last stand and they know it, but it is to late momentum is against them, the new America is here, and it is many faces coming together to form one voice and shout: